Samet Nangshe Viewpoint overlooking Phang Nga Bay & Phang Nga Bay Long Tail Boat Trip

 Ao Phang Nga National Park

-Hundreds of island dot the green water creating an amazing scene best viewed while cruising the bay on a long tail boat.
+Hundreds of islands dot the green water creating an amazing scene best viewed while cruising the bay on a long tail boat.
 Phang Nga Bay National Park is a geological wonder filled with islets, sunken caverns, and stunning rock formations jutting out of the sea.
 The most famous island is Koh Tapu (or James Bond Island) which has a distinctive small base and a larger top.

 Phang Nga Bay Islands Tour

 Our boat trip along Phang Nga bay started off by heading through mangrove forest and rock formations.
 From here amazing views can be seen of the islands further out along the bay.
-The boat went through some areas with denser mangrove and only a small path for the boat to sail through.
+The boat went through some areas with denser mangroves and only a small path for the boat to sail through.

 The path then opened up to an area housing Tham Lod which is a cave with beautiful stalactites and big enough for boats and kayaks to pass through.